alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/wpf-mvvm-and-calculated-properties.md

 }
 {{< / highlight >}}

-This is needed to make possible from another object to tell ViewModel: â€œHey raise a property changed for property xâ€.
+This is needed to make possible from another object to tell ViewModel: *Hey raise a property changed for property x*.
 The object that implement this is really simple

 {{< highlight csharp "linenos=table,linenostart=1" >}}
 internal class PropertyLinkMonitor<T, O>